Group Of House Republicans Trying To Force Vote On Immigration Legislation

 But supporting immigration is also good politics for some Republicans.

-Utah Republican Mia Love, one of dozens of House Republicans facing a serious challenge in November, said she backs the petition precisely because it would give every a member of Congress to go on record on immigration.
+Utah Republican Mia Love, one of dozens of House Republicans facing a serious challenge in November, said she backs the petition precisely because it would give every member of Congress the opportunity to go on record on immigration.

-"We want the White House to come up with their plans and the senate to come up with their plans," Love said.
+"We want the White House to come up with their plans and the Senate to come up with their plans," Love said.
 "Our job is to make sure all of the bills that all of us have worked really hard on have a voice on the floor."

-Note: A previous version of this story misspelled Rep. Carlos Curbelo's last name as Curbello.